 Have you made upgrades or changes to your motorcycle since you bought it off the showroom floor?
 If your ride looks a lot different than it did on the factory line, talk to your agent about special equipment protection.
 This can help cover your investment in bike enhancements, from your chrome and custom paint job to your after-market parts.

 If you wreck your bike, OEM parts coverage helps ensure your ride is repaired with original manufacturer parts whenever available.
-This can help preserve your bike’s performance and protect its valuation for future sale.
+This can help preserve your bike’s performance and protect its valuation for future sales.

 Uninsured/Underinsured Motorist (UM/UIM)

-It’s hard to imagine someone risking the financial wellbeing of other motorists by driving without insurance, but the truth is accidents happen every day involving one or more uninsured drivers.
+It’s hard to imagine someone risking the financial well-being of other motorists by driving without insurance, but the truth is accidents happen every day involving one or more uninsured drivers.
 If an uninsured driver injures you, uninsured motorist coverage can help pay for your losses.
 If you are hit by a driver with too little insurance to cover your claims, underinsured motorist protection can help fill in gaps left by the at-fault driver’s policy.

 Medical payments coverage can help you cover the cost of your health insurance deductible and medical bills when you are injured in a motorcycle accident.
 Also known as ‘med-pay,’ this coverage is usually worth a few thousand dollars – a welcome reprieve that could help you avoid a financial burden after an accident.
 Keep in mind that medical payments coverage is no-fault coverage that generally pays benefits regardless of who caused the accident.
 It also does not eliminate another driver’s potential liability, meaning you can still seek compensation for damages despite having received medical payments compensation from your own insurer.